 QRYDFN (The default).
-The input file specified in the Query/400 object is used. file_name The name of the file to be queried.
+The input file specified in the Query/400 object is used.

+file_name The name of the file to be queried.
 This overrides the file name specified in the Query/400 object.
-The possible library values are: LIBL All libraries in the user and system portions of the job's library list are searched until the first match is found.
-CURLIB The current library for the job is used to locate the database file.
-If no library is specified as the current library for the job, the QGPL library is used. library-name Specify the name of the library to be searched.

 Query file member

 This element has been deleted from the format-specific commands: use the QRYFILE parameter instead.